 Q: How are syringes returned?

 A: We were fortunate enough to buy a large syringe return bins for the front lobbies of our two buildings.
-Our program would be successful without this larger, more expensive bin.
+Our program would not be successful without this larger, more expensive bin.
 Smaller or portable bins would suffice.
 Additionally, front desk staff have a portable sharps container on the rare chance clients bring their syringes to the window.
 We have found that most clients box or package their syringes in laundry bottles prior to returning.

 Q: Do you require clients to return syringes to receive syringes, i.e., 1:1 syringe return?